Career Options in Education

 Whatever happens, do the very best you can where you are.
 You need good evaluations and evidence.
 Also, ask your present colleagues for letters of recommendation.

 There are many ways to become a teacher leader.
-Most schools have team leaders and, it is often a position you apply for within the school.
+Most schools have team leaders and, in many cases, it is a position you apply for within your building.
 Many buildings have their own professional development.
 If you feel like you have something other teachers need to know, offer to present it at a faculty meeting or staff training time.
-Get ideas from The Power of Teacher Leaders.
+Watch The Art of Self-Mentoring: Creating Teacher Leaders for more advice and information.

 Becoming a principal, assistant principal, or curriculum director usually requires more education.
 This varies by state, so check your state requirements.
-Read Further Requirements for Administrators.
 And see your state’s department of education website.
 To learn more about becoming an administrator, see Administration.

-Community colleges often hire adjunct faculty with a master’s degree, but to teach in a 4-year college usually requires a doctorate.
+Community colleges usually hire adjunct faculty with a master’s degree, but to teach in a four-year college requires a doctorate.
 Get more information at Securing a Teaching Position at the Post-Secondary Level.